nanobox-io/nanobox-guides-old/source/ruby/index.html.md

 ### Specify the Ruby Engine
 "Engines" build your code's runtime environment and expose runtime configuration options.
 Nanobox provides an official Ruby engine.
 Engines are specified in the [`code.build`](https://docs.nanobox.io/app-config/boxfile/code-build/) of your boxfile.yml.

-To use the official Nanobox PHP engine, specify `ruby` as your `engine`:
+To use the official Nanobox Ruby engine, specify `ruby` as your `engine`:

 ```yaml
 code.build: